KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `nodejs.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/setup-node@v3` in file `nodejs.yml`: Replace it with v4.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ScriptScheduler by ralberth](https://github.com/ralberth/MMM-ScriptScheduler)